learning-zone/azure-basics/README.md

 #### Q. How do you set up a hybrid network between on-premises and Azure?
 #### Q. What are Azure Network Watcher and its key functionalities?
 #### Q. How does Azure Content Delivery Network (CDN) optimize content delivery?
+#### Q. Is it possible to get the Azure Internal Load Balancer\'s public DNS or IP address?
+#### Q. Can a Windows computer running on a separate port be mapped to an Azure load balancer?
+#### Q. When there is no manual help available, which Azure feature can be used to manage heavy application loads?
+#### Q. What types of queues does Azure provide?
+#### Q. What types of backups are available in Azure?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>